-Cash used in operating activities was \$3.1 million for the six months ended June 30, 2011 compared to cash provided by operating activities of \$3.3 million for the same period in 2010.
+Cash used in operating activities was \$0.3 million for the nine months ended September 30, 2011 compared to cash provided by operating activities of \$4.9 million for the same period in 2010.
+Due to the restructuring and cost reduction initiatives implemented during the second quarter of 2011 and working capital management, we generated cash of \$2.8 million from operating activities for the three months ended September 30, 2011.

-We expect that our net operating cash flows in 2011 will be sufficient to fund our current operations.
+We expect that our net operating cash flows for the remainder of the year will be sufficient to fund our current operations.
 There can be no assurance, however, that we will continue to generate cash flows at or above current levels.
 Certain events, such as the uncertainty of the worldwide economic environment, could impact our available cash or our ability to generate cash flows from operations.